 Remember: your accompanying driver must be over 24 years old and have held a Swedish driving license for five uninterrupted years.
 Learn more about these requirements here.

-Learn with a driving school
+Practice with a driving school

 If you want to be sure you are learning everything correctly and in the safest environment, we suggest learning with a professional driving school like My Driving Academy.
 Our teachers can help those who have previously driven to brush up on their skills before the driving test.
 If you’re worried your Swedish isn’t up to scratch, the teachers at My Driving Academy speak multiple languages, including English, Serbo-Croatian, Amharic and Kurdish.